rncoursera/GettingAndCleaningDataAssignment/README.md

 ## List of tastks performed by the script
 The script performs the following major tasks.

-- check for packages needed to run the script
+- Check for packages needed to run the script
-- download data from the server, uncompress them and change working folder to "./project/UCI HAR Dataset"
+- Download data from the server, uncompress them and change working folder to "./project/UCI HAR Dataset"
 - Merge training and test dataset
 - Extract mean and standard deviation for the dataset
 - Extract activities from the dataset